jeffeastman-2/small-llm/ENGRAF_Integration_Proposal.md

 4. **Explore patterns** for neural-symbolic integration
 5. **Provide a case study** of AI concept evolution from theory to practice

-The strong performance of the BPE model (loss 0.1447) trained on the original dissertation text, combined with ENGRAF's semantic vector implementation, creates an opportunity to realize the complete original vision with modern tools and techniques.
+The outstanding performance of the BPE model (loss 0.0020 train/0.0017 validation) trained on the original dissertation text, combined with ENGRAF's semantic vector implementation, creates an opportunity to realize the complete original vision with modern tools and techniques.

 This integration would serve as both a **technical exploration** and a **historical connection** to foundational work that anticipated core principles underlying today's AI systems.